Namaneo/Junie/README.md

 - [x] Savestate creation and restore.
 - [x] Fast-forward up to 4 times the original speed.
 - [x] Nice platform-specific user interface.
-- [x] Fully working offline.
+- [x] Fully working offline from your homescreen.

 # Folder structure

-Games must be organized as follows, inside the application folder:
+Games must be organized as follows, inside a `games` folder next to the application binaries:

 ```
 games